jubayertalha/NeighbourGen-Frontend/README.md

 # NeighbourGen-Frontend
 NeighbourGen is my university Advance Web Technology react project.
+It is a community social media to serve the community by creating an extensive chance to communicate between neighbours and community members.
+An opportunity to know your neighbour, make friends, help others in need, support local businesses, organise events, and so on.
+Portray your area as the best community.
+Let the guest know where the best things belong in your area and help them to create a shareable memory.
+Users are connected through their own area rather than personal connection.
+Let's go back to the past where we knew every neighbour, where harmony belongs.